gavinlyonsrepo/FourteenSegDisplay/README.md

 There are three different designs(models)
-The main example file(FourteenSegDisplay_TEST) covers all three models, Just change the "model"  and "testnumber" at top of file, to model and test you want run.
-The second file (FourteenSegDisplay_ADC), shows a practical example using Model2 to display a ADC value on display.
+The main example file(FourteenSegDisplay_TEST) covers all three models, The second file (FourteenSegDisplay_ADC), shows a practical example using Model2 to display a ADC value on display.
 The library was tested on a two digit LDD-F5406RI common  cathode.

 I recommend Model 2 rather than 1, less GPIO used and more Software functions.
-Model 3 is just for users who only have 1-2 digits in project and do not need Decimal point.
+Model 3 is just for users who only have 1-2 digits in project and do not need Decimal point(they can still control it form outside library with an extra GPIO).

 **Models Table comparison**